ressec/cherry_transition/.github/ISSUE_TEMPLATE/persistence-service.md

 ---
 name: Persistence Service
-about: Design and implement a persistence service for the [<entity name>] entity
+about: Design and implement a new persistence service (interface and implementation).
-title: ''
+title: Design and implement a persistence service for the [ENTITY_NAME] entity
 labels: ''
 assignees: ressec